Saquon Barkley*, RB, Penn State

-Michigan State hasn't gotten a lot of attention in the national or draft media after a down season in 2016, but scouting sources who have been through the program have been impressed with Scott.
+Michigan State hadn't gotten a lot of attention in the national or draft media after a down season in 2016, but scouting sources who had been through the program were impressed with Scott.
 They think that the 6-foot-1, 229-pounder Scott is more than just a power back.
 They like his surprising speed and athletic ability to be more than a North-South runner.
 He's patient and has feet that can make tacklers miss.
 Scouts think that Scott could be even more athletic and quicker if he drops some weight.
 They talk about how Le'Veon Bell was too heavy at Michigan State and became a different player after losing weight at the direction of the Steelers.
-Scott may not get a lot of notice, but teams are eyeing him as a value pick.
+Scott may not have gotten all the notice he merits, but teams are eyeing him as a value pick.

 7/17/17: Scott ran for 994 yards on 184 carries (5.4 average) with six touchdowns as a sophomore.
 Even though Michigan State had a down season, Scott ran hard, and that was evident late in 2016 when he rushed for 160 yards and caught two passes for 76 yards against an Ohio State defense loaded with NFL talent.
 He had 699 yards rushing and 11 touchdowns as a freshman in 2015.
 Scott is a big, physical runner who could be a pounding runner in the NFL.

 Ronald Jones II*, RB, USC